All our breeding Shih Tzu adults are 5 to 7 lbs.

 5 pound Chihuahua next to my Shih Tzu Sapphire.

-All my breeding shih tzu are 5 to 7 lbs
+All my Shih Tzu are 5 to 9 pounds.

 Imperial Shih Tzu Myth